csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 A constraint involving an arbitrary number of variables is called a **global constraint**.GLOBAL CONSTRAINT

-(The name is traditional but confusing because it need not involve _all_ the variables in a prob- lem).
+(The name is traditional but confusing because it need not involve _all_ the variables in a problem).
 One of the most common global constraints is Alldiff , which says that all of the variables involved in the constraint must have different values.
 In Sudoku problems (see Section 6.2.6), all variables in a row or column must satisfy an Alldiff constraint.
-An- other example is provided by **cryptarithmetic** puzzles.
+Another example is provided by **cryptarithmetic** puzzles.
 (See Figure 6.2(a).)
 Each letter in aCRYPTARITHMETIC

 cryptarithmetic puzzle represents a different digit.
 For the case in Figure 6.2(a), this would be represented as the global constraint Alldiff (F, T,U,W,R,O).
 The addition constraints on the four columns of the puzzle can be written as the following n-ary constraints: